 The situation that takes place if we adopt and feed one animal with food that contains other animals is analogous to another hypothetical situation of adopting, say, twenty animals (for instance twenty cats or twenty dogs), and killing nineteen to feed just one of them.

 Fortunately, however, this needn’t take place.
 There are several brands of fortified vegan foods available that cover all the nutritional needs of cats and dogs.
-Therefore, the option that is consistent with respecting all animals involved consists in feeding animals foods that contains no animal products.
+Therefore, the option that is consistent with respecting all animals involved consists in feeding animals foods that contain no animal products.
 Refusing to do so when safe and nutritious vegan options are available amounts to a concern for some animals in particular and to a disregard for many others.

 The argument for not feeding animals to other animals is, in the end, very simple.
 We can start by simply considering the following question: should we oppose exploiting animals, causing them needless suffering and killing them?
 If nonhuman animals are morally considerable beings who shouldn’t be discriminated against, the answer must be “Yes”.
 This is the reason why we should reject what happens in farms, fishing nets and slaughterhouses, where trillions of animals suffer terribly and are killed when they are very young.
 But then, we should reject this in all cases, when it’s done to produce meat for humans and also when it’s done to give meat to other animals.
 In none of these cases it is necessary, and none of them prevents some harm that is worse than the one it causes.